‘Dance Moms’ Star Maddie Ziegler Apologizes For Offensive Video Clips From When She Was 9 Years Old

-Former Dance Moms star Maddie Ziegler took to social media on Tuesday, August 4 to apologize for old videos of herself that recently re-surfaced on the Internet.
+Former Dance Moms star Maddie Ziegler took to social media on Tuesday, August 4, to apologize for old videos of herself that recently resurfaced on the internet.
 In the videos, she could be heard making fun of different accents.
 Despite the fact that Ziegler was a child at the time, many found the clips offensive and called upon her to apologize, according to USA Today.

 Ziegler shared her apology on both her Twitter page and her Instagram story.
 She acknowledged that she now knows that her behavior at the time was not okay.
 She also said she has learned and grown and would not make these types of mistakes today.